Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 The firemen and the police manage to enter the apartment, only to find Mrs. Espinoza covered in blood and in a strange state.
 Mrs. Espinoza suddenly attacks one of the police officers, tearing her neck in the process.
 Everything, of course, is captured on camera.

 When the firemen return to the lobby to seek medical attention for the poor dying policeman, they are surprised by the fact that the police, the military, and the CDC have cordoned off the street and sealed all exits of the building.
 A high-level health inspection commission will soon arrive to verify the existence of a possible biological threat.

 That threat, of course, will escalate and take more victims, while the residents will be left with exponentially fewer spaces and exits.

 That's Quarantine.
-An OK found footage movie about a zombie outbreak motivated by what we believe is a new strain of rabies.
+It's a mediocre found footage movie about a zombie outbreak motivated by what we believe is a new strain of rabies.

 Quarantine has only one small problem.
 A small detail, if you will.
 And it is that this movie had already been made the previous year, with better quality.
 Only in another language.